Financial Analyst Salary USA 2026: Complete Guide

 Lowest-Paying States: Mississippi, Arkansas, South Dakota, Wyoming, Montana

-This financial analyst salary data comes from Bureau of Labor Statistics, Indeed, Glassdoor, and PayScale.
-These sources track financial analysis compensation across all U.S. states.
+This compensation data comes from Bureau of Labor Statistics, Indeed, Glassdoor, and PayScale.
+These authoritative sources track professional compensation across all U.S. states.

 Geographic Differences in Finance Compensation

-Financial institution and investment company presence directly impact what financial analysts earn.
-Importantly, states with major financial centers and banking hubs typically pay analysts significantly more.
-However, cost of living also plays a crucial role.
-Therefore, expensive metro areas require higher salaries to compete for experienced financial analysts.
-Ultimately, a financial analyst in New York might earn $25,000-$45,000 more annually than an equally qualified professional in Mississippi.
+Financial institution and investment company presence directly impact earning potential.
+States with major financial centers and banking hubs typically pay analysts significantly more.
+Cost of living plays a crucial role—expensive metro areas require higher compensation to compete for talent.
+A professional in New York might earn $25,000-$45,000 more annually than an equally qualified professional in Mississippi, reflecting the financial analyst salary gap.

 financial analyst salary by state showing highest paying states